 Build the brand from the inside out

 In an M&A transaction, a brand can quell uncertainty by galvanizing employees around the new vision and helping them understand what the new brand means to them.
-Additionally, brand is a powerful lever of cultural integration, which, according to Harvard Business Review, is one of the top reasons mergers fail.
+Additionally, brand is a powerful lever of cultural integration, which, according to Harvard Business Review, is essential; failure to integrate teams is one of the top reasons mergers fail.

-But it doesn’t happen by accident.
-When working with clients, we employ a range of tactics to rally employees around a brand, including in-depth workshops that provide education on the rationale behind the brand and tactics for incorporating it into day to-day work.
+When working with clients, we employ a range of tactics to rally employees around a brand, including in-depth workshops and education on the rationale behind the brand and tactics for incorporating it into day to-day activities.
 We also develop internal-facing brand tools, like brand guidelines and messaging frameworks, that serve as quick and easy references to help employees embrace the brand positioning.

 Launch with conviction

-Powerful brand launches should begin by generating a sense of excitement and anticipation in the weeks leading up to the event, with pre-launch communications that build toward the culminating moment, either driving to a launch event or slowly revealing portions of the new brand, such as the name of the logo, in a drip-like communication strategy.
-On the day of the launch itself, external activities like ringing the bell for the New York Stock Exchange or media interviews should be supplemented with internal activities like a launch party or desk drop explaining the new brand.
+Powerful brand launches should begin by generating a sense of excitement and anticipation in the weeks leading up to the unveiling.
+Pre-launch communications should build toward the culminating moment, either driving people to a launch event or slowly revealing portions of the new brand—such as the name or the logo—in an internal drip marketing campaign.

 On the long list of considerations during M&A activity, merger branding is one of the most crucial.
-Not getting brand right is a key reason that, according to the…
+Not getting the brand right is a key reason that, according to…

 When large, complex organizations combine – whether through M&A or internal reorganization – a strong new brand can be the essential glue that holds the new entity together, both internally and in the minds of customers.